rutu-mistry/ESP32-Environmental-Sensors/AHT20/README.md

 ## Description

-Reads temperature and humidity using the AHT20 sensor over I2C.
+This example demonstrates how to read temperature and humidity using the AHT20 sensor over I2C with an ESP32-S3.

 ## Connections